lkwq007/stablediffusion-infinity/readme.md

 https://user-images.githubusercontent.com/1665437/190212025-f4a82c46-0ff1-4ca2-b79b-6c81601e3eed.mp4

-It is recommended run the notebook on a local server for better interactive control.
+It is recommended to run the notebook on a local server for better interactive control.

 The notebook might work on Windows (see this issue https://github.com/lkwq007/stablediffusion-infinity/issues/12 for more information) and Apple Silicon devices (untested, check guide here: https://huggingface.co/docs/diffusers/optimization/mps).